KoreJosh/Nigerian-Graduate-Destination-Survey/README.md

 # Nigerian Graduate Destination
 ![](https://github.com/KoreJosh/Nigerian-Graduate-Destination-Survey/blob/main/4l19533-grad.jpg)

+# Introduction
 Optimizing Educational Infrastructure for Sustainable Employment and Future Success of Nigerian Graduates

+# Problem Statement
+The eductional infastructure for Nigerian Graduates faces challenges that hinders their sustainable employment and future success.
+Issues such as limited job mobility, course relevance in the real world, avaliable job opportunities and qualification needed, present obstacles.
+This analysis aims to look into the employment roadmap for  the past 5 years among Nigerian graduates.

+# Data Source
+The Data is gotten from kaggle and was gathered by statun ( an online platforms that aims to connect graduates to job opportunities).

 # **Data Set Description**